kilroy-code/rules/README.md

 This style of programming is particularly useful for complex systems, or where different parts of the system are authored by different people or organizations.

 While it is easy for rule-based systems to be written in a functional-programming style, rules are also easily integrated with external-systems that depend on side-effects or asynchronous messages.

+An example application might be to use rules to [confirm and further act on the response to an AI Large Language Model](ai.md).

 This README includes: